Faizi-alpha/Basic_codes/README.md

 More Codes are Available in src Folder.

 These are just as refrence for basic understanding of how code is written in java.
-I will be updating this repository time to time providing more concepts of java with codes and comments for better understanding
+I will be updating this repository time to time providing more concepts of java with codes and comments for better understanding.

-Update includes :-

-#Static mehthods in Java
-#Inner classes in java with types
-#Use of finalize keyword
-#Use of Super keyword
+Basic Concepts like Inteface,Abstract Class , Constructor Overloading , Method Overloading ,Method Overriding , Use of Super Keyword has been covered.

+Nested or Inner Classes codes  and Nested Interface codes are also available.

-and More
+More to come .

-Stay tuned as update will be available soon.
+Stay Tuned.

 Thank You.